Hrom131/ERCs/ERCS/erc-XXXX.md

 ## Abstract

-This EIP specifies an on-chain Bitcoin Simplified Payment Verification (SPV) client contract.
-SPV contract provides the capability to cryptographically verify the inclusion of specific Bitcoin transactions within blocks using Merkle proofs.
+Introduce a singleton contract available at "0xTODO" for on-chain verification of transactions that happened on Bitcoin.
+The contract acts as a trustless Simplified Payment Verification (SPV) gateway where anyone can submit Bitcoin block headers to.
+The gateway maintains the mainchain of blocks and allows the existence of Bitcoin transactions to be verified via Merkle proofs.

 ## Motivation